vs Gravy Recover

 You could automate that escalation to your support team in Churn Buster to take place on a given day of a campaign (ie day 20 of a 30 day campaign), or based on the dollar value of your customer.

-The benefit of this approach: you won't pay a commission on the low-hanging fruit—easy recoveries that would have happened without a human touchpoint.
+The benefit of this approach: you won't pay high fees for the low-hanging fruit—easy recoveries that would have happened without a human touchpoint.

 DigitalMarketer ran a test with Gravy alongside Churn Buster–not only did Churn Buster work better, it was more cost-effective: